 Introduction

 In [2], it has been proposed to use one CTU delay for wavefront parallel processing instead of two CTU delay as in HEVC to allow more parallel processing capabilities.
-It is asserted that Intra coded pictures have a higher rate and needs more CABAC cycle to be parsed.
+It is asserted that Intra coded pictures have a higher rate and needs more CABAC cycles to be parsed.

-In VTM-5.0, some contexts are used for Luma CU and Chroma CU in case of Dual Tree such as contexts for the following syntax elements: Split flags, IBC flag, QtRootCbf, TransquantBypass flag, LFNST index.
+In VTM-5.0, some contexts are used for both Luma Chroma CUs in case of Dual Tree such as the contexts used for the following syntax elements: Split flags, IBC flag, QtRootCbf, TransquantBypass flag, LFNST index.

 Proposal

-In this contribution, a parallel processing of Luma and Chroma CTUs is proposed by separating the contexts for Luma and Chroma CU for shared contexts.
-There is no CABAC context propagation in the test 1, Luma and Chroma syntax may be parsed in parallel, as shown in Figure 1.
+In this contribution, a parallel processing of Luma and Chroma CTUs is proposed by separating the contexts for Luma and Chroma CU that are shared between component types in VTM5.
+There is no CABAC context probability value propagation between luma and chroma in the test 1.
+So Luma and Chroma syntax may be parsed in parallel, as shown in Figure 1.

 Figure 1: Proposed separated Luma and Chroma processing for Dual Tree